bacox/edgecaffe/README.md

 ## Project organization

-The project is divided in four sections:
+The project is divided in five sections:

 * `./caffe`: This holds the original caffe code.
 * `./Core`: The code extension to facilitate the partial loading and execution.